mearashadowfax/OpenStove/src/content/recipes/crisp-kale-salad.md

 ---
 title: "Crisp Kale Salad"
-description: "A nutritious and flavorful salad made with kale, tossed with a zesty dressing and garnished with your favorite toppings—a great addition to any balanced meal."
+description: "A nutritious and flavorful salad made with kale, tossed with a zesty dressing and garnished with your favorite toppings — a great addition to any balanced meal."

 pubDate: 2024-01-11